alankar35770/feynman_digital_twin/README.md

 ## Dataset

 The knowledge base was built primarily from:

-* Richard Feynman's lectures from https://www.feynmanlectures.caltech.edu/
+Richard Feynman's lectures from https://www.feynmanlectures.caltech.edu/
-* Additional supporting material such as quotes and biographical information

 The lecture text was collected and combined into a corpus before chunking and embedding.

-## How it works
+## Simple Architectural design

 1. Load the lecture corpus.
 2. Split the text into chunks.